 First Capital Day

-First Capital Day will kick off with opening ceremonies with Mayor Bryan Paterson and the Town Crier, followed by Paddling Puppeteer: Honest Frankie's Shoreline Review at 10 a.m.
+First Capital Day opening ceremonies will kick off at 9:45 a.m. with Mayor Bryan Paterson followed by Ollin.ca and then Paddling Puppeteer: Honest Frankie's Shoreline Review at 10 a.m.

 Hands-on activities and displays will run from 9:30 a.m. to 2 p.m. at City Park.